PatrickLang/Windows-K8s-Samples/README.md

 ## RazorPagesMovie

-> This is based on the samples from https://github.com/aspnet/Docs, specifically https://github.com/aspnet/Docs/tree/master/aspnetcore/tutorials/razor-pages/razor-pages-start/sample/RazorPagesMovie .
-I added the README.md and scripts needed to build locally with Docker for Windows, then deploy on Kubernetes.
+This is based on the samples from https://github.com/aspnet/Docs, specifically https://github.com/aspnet/Docs/tree/master/aspnetcore/tutorials/razor-pages/razor-pages-start/sample/RazorPagesMovie .
+It's a straightforward Razor based application that uses SQL or SQLite for the backing database.
+The `appconfig.json` in this repo is preconfigured for SQLLite so that only a single container is needed.
+You can use this to test persistent volume claims by mapping a PV to c:\data.

 ### Build & test locally

+You can build and test this on a Windows 10 machine with Docker for Windows installed.
+No development tools are needed since the build is run inside a container.

 Build it - `docker build --pull -t razorpagesmovie .`

 Test it - `docker run --name razorpagesmovie --rm -it -p 8000:80 razorpagesmovie`, then browse to (http://127.0.0.1:8000/Movies)

+Try it with a local volume - `docker run --name razorpagesmovie --rm -it -p 8000:80 -v $PWD\data:c:\app\data\ razorpagesmovie`.
+Browse to it, make some changes, then try it again.
+Changes are persisted, and you can see the SQLite database file at .\data\MvcMovie.db on your machine.

+### Deploy in Kubernetes with Flexvolume

+> TODO

+## FabrikamFiber

+This demo includes Visual Studio projects, and needs the following to build:

+- Docker for Windows
+- Visual Studio 2017

 ## Random Tips